hribera/DAHSI/README.md

 docker build --pull --rm -f "Dockerfile" -t dahsi "."
 ```

-This will build an image called `dahsi`.
-Then you can run the image we have created by running
+This will build an image called `dahsi` and it will take a few minutes.
+Once the image has been created you can run it using the command
 ```
 docker run -it --rm -v "$PWD:/results" dahsi
 ```